uttori/uttori-data-tools/docs/data-formating.md

 <a name="formatTable"></a>

 ## formatTable ⇒ <code>string</code>
-Crate an ASCII table from provided data and configuration.
+Create an ASCII table from provided data and configuration.

 **Kind**: global constant
 **Returns**: <code>string</code> - The ASCII table of data.